WDCG: Top 40

 As FM Top 40 stations were increasing in popularity and young people were moving to the FM dial for their music, management decided to make a change.
 WDCG became a Top 40 station in Fall 1981.
-A year later, the station boosted its power to 100,000 watts and moved to the former WRDU-TV (now WRDC) tower at Terrell's Mountain in southern Orange County.
+A year later, the station boosted its power to 100,000 watts and moved to the former WRDU-TV tower at Terrell's Mountain in southern Orange County.
 This allowed WDCG to put a city grade signal into Raleigh and Chapel Hill, as well as a 60 dbu signal into Greensboro, High Point and Winston-Salem, where the station even beat the local Top 40 stations from 60 miles away.
 WDCG, originally licensed to Durham, was the first station in the Research Triangle to obtain a dual city of license for station identification in 1982.
 It began identifying itself as "WDCG--Durham, Raleigh, Chapel Hill".

 With minimal promotional money for advertising and give aways, WDCG grew every six months in the Arbitron ratings.
 Starting in the Fall of 1981, it went from a 1.8 - 4.5 - 9.0 - 9.8 - 11.1 - 14.5 by the Spring of 1984.

 WDCG was operated as a loss leader for years by the Durham Herald-Sun.
 The owners predicted newspapers would someday be viewed on a computer screen.
-Even if WDCG wasn't earning much money, the newspaper could use a distribution system via WDCG's FM subcarrier that the competing newspaper, The Raleigh News and Observer, did not have.
-The Durham Herald-Sun had never separated the financial books of 620 WDNC and 105.1 WDCG.
+Even if WDCG was not earning much money, the newspaper could use a distribution system via WDCG's FM subcarrier that the competing newspaper, The Raleigh News and Observer, did not have.
+The Durham Herald-Sun had never separated the financial books of WDNC and WDCG.
 The combined stations had only been profitable in two of the 10 years prior to 1983.
 By 1984, WDCG alone was billing just under $4 million.
 Over $60,000 a month was coming in from the Greensboro-High Point market, 60 miles away, where WDCG had a dedicated salesperson.

 WDCG operated from the Herald-Sun building in Downtown Durham from its 1948 sign-on until 1992.
 At that point, WDNC and WDCG moved to larger studios and offices at Park Forty Plaza in southern Durham near Research Triangle Park.
 The new facilities included state-of-the-art computer-integration, including software-controlled transmitters and audio playback from hard disk.